thota-code/eatwitharuna-dev/README.md

 ---

-Thank you for checking out ___eatwitharuna___!
-The official site will be up in the upcoming months; we will adding proper recipes & working through our feature roadmap for a fully realized version of the site by launch.
+Thank you for checking out ___eatwitharuna-dev___!
+The official site will be up in the upcoming months; we will be adding proper recipes & working through our feature roadmap for a fully realized version of the site by launch.

 You can reach me through [Email](helloitsnaveen@gmail.com), [LinkedIn](https://www.linkedin.com/in/helloitsnaveen/) or anywhere else you catch me online `@helloitsnaveen`.

-:)
+:) - Naveen